 Persistence criteria for air

 No criteria for persistence in air is considered in today’s REACH legislation (i.e. Annex XIII) neither on screening nor on assessment level.
 Chemicals, that are persistent in air but not in water, soil or sediment are not identified (Scheringer et al. 2006).
 A first indication of persistence in air on screening level could be obtained by EPISuites AOPWIN, which considers hydroxyl-radicals and ozone reaction (i.e. the most prevalent atmospheric oxidants).
 For some compounds also nitrate radicals or direct photolysis is important.
 For direct photolysis, there are no broadly applicable estimation methods.
-Further, many POPs/PBTs are to a bigger or lesser extend sorbed to particles.
+Further, many POPs/PBTs are to a larger or smaller extent sorbed to particles.
 Their fate depend on physical atmospheric processes and the reactivity in their sorbed state is largely unknown (Boethling et al. 2009).

 The Stockholm convention defines a substance as prone to long-range transport when its atmospheric half-life exceeds 2 days.
-The idea behind is that within 2 days transboundary transport may occur (i.e. several 100 to over 1000 km).
+The idea behind this, is that within 2 days, transboundary transport may occur (i.e. several 100 to over 1000 km).

 It is important to note, that if a substances half-life in air is less than 2 days, this does not mean that the substance is not persistent.
 The substance can nevertheless meet the persistence criteria in another environmental compartment; therefore partitioning behaviour is also of considerable importance when assessing persistence (Scheringer et al. 2006).
 The concept of overall persistence (Pov) for example is combining information about partitioning behaviour of a substance (i.e. partitioning between air, water, soil and sediment) together with its half-lives in the different compartments, see next section.